 If you do not have access to the paid AllStays app, there is another resource for locating Walmart stores that allow overnight stays.
 WalmartLocator.com has a interactive map that shows Walmart and Sam’s Club stores across the country.
 Each store has either a green check mark or a red X to indiciate whether or not the store typically allows overnight parking.

-As with AllStays, the map does not guarantee the store managers approval, so campers should also ask before staying overnight.
+As with AllStays, the map does not guarantee the store manager’s approval, so campers should also ask before staying overnight.

-Walmart Overnight Parking Etiquette
+Walmart Overnight RV Parking Rules and Etiquette

-One of the reasons store managers decide to prohibit overnight parking is because they have seen campers acting rudely in the past.
+One of the reasons store managers decide to prohibit overnight parking is because they have seen people acting rudely in the past.
 If you are granted permission to camp overnight in a Walmart parking lot, follow these basic etiquette rules so camping privileges won’t be revoked in the future.

 Ask Permission from the Manager

+Stealth camping is not allowed at Walmart.
 As noted above and in Walmart’s official corporate policy, all RV campers should request permission from the store manager before staying the night.
 As policies may change, it is not sufficient to check an online tool to see if overnight parking is allowed.
 You must always get verbal permission from the store manager.

 Ideally, campers should call the store while they are driving and request permission to stay before arriving.
 If you are unable to reach the store by phone or are looking for last-minute parking, you can also park in the lot and go to the customer service desk inside to request permission.